How To Spot A Fake 1987 Fleer Michael Jordan Card

 An authentic 1987 Fleer Jordan card

-Here we can see at the top of the 1987 Fleer Jordan, the halftone (dot like printing) in the gray background in the typical sort of checkerboard fashion. Β In other areasβnamely the βFleerβ and βBullsβ text, we can see how the print is a standard solid ink with no screening pattern. Β
+Here we can see, at the top of the 1987 Fleer Jordan, the halftone (dot-like printing) in the gray background, in a typical checkerboard fashion.
+In other areas–namely the ‘Fleer’ and ‘Bulls’ text–we can see that the print is a standard solid ink with no screening pattern.

-Side note β this is a great article about printing of the 1985 Fleer baseball set.Β
+Side note – this is a great article about the printing of the 1985 Fleer baseball set

-Closeup of authentic 1987 Fleer Jordanβsee the solid Yellow ink for βMichaelβ versus the halftone printing in the grey backround
+Closeup of authentic 1987 Fleer Jordan–see the solid Yellow ink for ‘Michael’ versus the halftone printing in the grey background

-Note this image is shown in a very bright scan, helping to detail some of the areas of the card.
+Note that this image is shown in a very bright scan, helping to highlight some areas of the card.

 Back of an authentic 1987 Fleer Michael Jordan

-Thus, on the 1987 Fleer basketball cards, the front of the card is the coated side (glossy side) and the back of the card is the uncoated side (no gloss).
+Thus, on 1987 Fleer basketball cards, the front is the coated (glossy) side, and the back is the uncoated (no gloss) side.

-Anything that is printed on an uncoated paper will be absorbed and the ink will bleed/saturate more into the paper. Β This is why on the 1987 Fleer card, the backs of the card have a blotchy look.
+Anything printed on uncoated paper will be absorbed, and the ink will bleed/saturate more into the paper.
+This is why the backs of the 1987 Fleer cards have a blotchy look.

-Ink does not get absorbed into the fronts (or the coated part of the paper) since it βsitsβ on top of the coating of the sheet and will therefore have a much cleaner and refined glossy look.
+Ink does not get absorbed into the fronts (or the coated part of the paper) since it “sits” on top of the sheet’s coating and therefore has a much cleaner, more refined glossy look.

-This is important in trying to recognize a fake card. Β Iβm showing the top and bottom photo of the backs of this card as well.
+This is important in trying to recognize a fake card.
+I’m showing the top and bottom photos of the backs of this card as well.

 Top half of the back of an authentic Jordan 87 Fleer card